-There are several different medications out on the market that is meant to quell the symptoms of ADD and ADHD, but these medications are both expensive and may have severe side effects on children.
-While you may eventually decide that medication is your best option, you may be equally surprised to discover how much a natural, vitamin-rich diet can improve focus and hyperactivity in children with ADD and ADHD.
+There are several different medications out on the market that is meant to quell the symptoms of ADD and ADHD.
+But these medications are both expensive and may have severe side effects on children.
+You may eventually decide that medication is your best option.
+However, you may be equally surprised to discover there are vitamins and minerals that improve ADD/ADHD.
+A natural, vitamin-rich diet can improve focus and hyperactivity in children with ADD and ADHD.

 Here are 6 vitamins and minerals that improve ADD/ADHD:

-In addition to improving focus, fish oil and Omega-3s have been known to help children with ADD/ADHD organize objects (such as toys and crafts) and activities.
+Fish oil and Omega-3s have been known to help children with ADD/ADHD focus.
+In doing this it can help them to organize objects (such as toys and crafts) and activities.
+A study conducted by Paul Montgomery, D. Phil. focused on the importance of fatty acids.
+He states,” A lack of certain polyunsaturated fatty acids may contribute to dyslexia and attention-deficit/hyperactivity disorder.
 You can either give your child a fish oil tablet or prepare them any of the following foods:

 - Albacore Tuna